Chingford: Landmarks

 One notable local landmark is Queen Elizabeth's Hunting Lodge.
 Originally called the Great Standing, it was built for King Henry VIII in 1543, and was used as a grandstand to watch the hunting of deer, although it has been heavily altered over time.
 The building is located on Chingford Plain within Epping Forest and is open to the public.
 The lodge is preserved under the Epping Forest Preservation Act.

+The King's Head Hotel, on Station Road, dates back to at least the 1730s and it received a boost in trade as more people visited the area.
+It is still a popular hotel and has recently been refurbished inside, although the exterior of the building still preserves the character of its early days.

 Originally a barn built in the mid-19th century, Butler's Retreat, a Grade II listed building, is one of the few remaining Victorian retreats within the forest.
 The building is adjacent to the Queen Elizabeth's Hunting Lodge and takes its name from the 1891 occupier John Butler.
 Retreats originally served non-alcoholic refreshments as part of the Temperance movement.
 After closing in 2009 the building was refurbished by the City of London Corporation and re-opened as a cafe in 2012.

 Friday Hill House, Simmons Lane, off Friday Hill, dating from 1839, was a manor house built and owned by Robert Boothby Heathcote, who was both the lord of the manor and rector of the local church.
 It was he who paid for the building of the church of St Peter and St Paul in Chingford.
 He is buried in the Boothby family vault in All Saints' Churchyard (Chingford Old Church), Old Church Road.
 The vault was purchased by Robert Boothby (died 1733), who lived in the previous manor house.
 The present building has been used as a further education centre but was put up for sale in 2012.